While TimescaleDB generally offers capabilities that go beyond what

 nodes.
 This is particularly relevant for functions that are

 Note that these limitations concern usage from the access node.
 Some

-such usage is neither tested nor officially supported.
+but such usage is neither tested nor officially supported.
 Future versions

 of TimescaleDB might remove some of these limitations.